UofM-CS3350-Grp1/Project/ATs/README.txt

 Acceptance test README.

+IMPORTANT: To log into the program, you must use one of the following username : password combinations Karl	password
+Adrian	password
+Dell	password
+Derek	password
+Tim		password
+Jason	password

 The purpose of this file is to instruct users on the ordering of the automated and manual acceptance tests.

 Running RunAcceptanceTests.bat will restore the database to it's original state.